 STEM Activities for Preschoolers

-This simple Science activity could be perfect for kids who are just beginning to understand the world around them.
-All you need is some ice, salt, water, and liquid watercolor.
+- Salt and Ice: This is one of the best STEM activities for kids in preschool.
+This simple science activity is perfect for kids who are just beginning to understand the world around them.
+All you need is some ice, salt, water, 2 bowls and blue food coloring.

 STEM Activities for 1st Grade